Ten Days in a Mad-House: Research

 What, excepting torture, would produce insanity quicker than this treatment?
 Here is a class of women sent to be cured.
 I would like the expert physicians who are condemning me for my action, which has proven their ability, to take a perfectly sane and healthy woman, shut her up and make her sit from 6 a.m. until 8 p.m. on straight-back benches, do not allow her to talk or move during these hours, give her no reading and let her know nothing of the world or its doings, give her bad food and harsh treatment, and see how long it will take to make her insane.
 Two months would make her a mental and physical wreck.

-A particularly memorable experience for Nellie were the baths that the patients received.
+A particularly memorable experience for Bly were the baths that the patients received.
 The bathwater was frigid and buckets of it were poured over their heads, after which the patients were roughly washed and scrubbed by attendants.
 The bath water was rarely changed, with many patients bathing in the same filthy water.
 Even when the water was eventually changed, the staff did not scrub or clean out the bath, instead throwing the next patient into a stained, dirty tub.
 The patients also shared bath towels, with healthy patients forced to dry themselves with a towel previously used by patients with skin inflammations, boils, or open sores.
-Nellie recalled the bathing ritual with trepidation, stating:
+Bly recalled the bathing ritual with trepidation, stating:

 My teeth chattered and my limbs were goose-fleshed and blue with cold.
 Suddenly I got, one after the other, three buckets of water over my head—ice-cold water, too—into my eyes, my ears, my nose and my mouth.

 After ten days, The World secured Bly's release from the asylum.
 Her report, published in The World and later released as a book, caused a sensation and brought her lasting fame.
 Of her release, Bly wrote:

 I left the insane ward with pleasure and regret–pleasure that I was once more able to enjoy the free breath of heaven; regret that I could not have brought with me some of the unfortunate women who lived and suffered with me, and who, I am convinced, are just as sane as I was and am now myself.